erayykuruu/Aerial_Imagery_Burn_PiIe_Detection/README.md

+# Aerial Imagery Burn Pile Detection
+ Using Transfer Learning with DETR , YoloV6 and Yolov8 models

 Forest fires damage ecosystems, wildlife, and human life.
 Burning debris and deadwood is a common method of management, but unattended piles can reignite and worsen the damage.
 Therefore, detecting and monitoring these piles is crucial to prevent harm.
 Over the last few